shorepine/alles/README.md

 The first time you send a message with `time` the synth mesh uses it to figure out the delta between its time and your expected time.
 (If you never send a time parameter, you're at the mercy of WiFi jitter.)
 Further messages will be millisecond accurate message-to-message, but with the fixed latency.
 You can adapt `time` per client if you want to account for speed-of-sound delay.

 The `time` parameter is not meant to schedule things far in the future on the clients.
 If you send a new `time` that is outside 20,000ms from its expected delta, the clock base will re-compute.
 Your host should be the main "sequencer" and keep track of performance state and future events.

+Latency is adjustable, if you are comfortable with your network you can set it lower, or if using a local (127.0.0.1) connection, or directly sending messages in code, you can set it to 0.

 ## Enumerating synths